 Natural stone extraction

-When extracting blocks of granite, limestone or sandstone, low cracking and dimensional accuracy are key quality criteria.
+When extracting blocks of granite, limestone or sandstone, low crack incidence and dimensional accuracy are key quality criteria.
 Aligning the drilling and splitting pattern with joints and bedding, paired with moderate splitting cycles, ensures high edge quality and minimizes reject rates.
 The non-explosive approach also facilitates compliance with noise control and environmental protection requirements in the surrounding area.
+Gentle handling and proper bearing surfaces during block recovery preserve edge integrity and improve yield.

 Concrete demolition on rock masses